 Begin at the Tuolumne Grove parking lot on Tioga Road

 Follow the Old Big Oak Flat Road—one of the first roads into Yosemite Valley—steeply down 0.8 mile (1.3 km) through sugar pines and white firs to the “Entering the Tuolumne Grove of Giant Sequoias” sign.
 The first sequoia is 0.2 mile (0.3 km) past the sign.
 To see more sequoias, follow established trails through the grove.
 Take a 0.5-mile (0.8-km) nature trail through the grove to learn more about these giant trees.
 Begin the trail at the Tunnel Tree, then bear left down the road, and cross the bridge at the right side of the picnic area.
 To return to the parking area, take the road uphill.
 The road downhill continues 4.5 miles (7.2 km) to the Hodgdon Meadow area.

 Merced Grove (moderate)3 mi/4.8 km round trip; 520 ft/158 m elevation gain on return.
 1-3 hours.

 Begin at the Merced Grove parking lot on Big Oak Flat Road

 This trail follows an old road that curves down into the Merced Grove, the smallest and most secluded of Yosemite’s three sequoia groves.
 Follow the trail for 0.6 miles (1 km), then bear left at the junction.
 An old cabin, the former summer retreat of park superintendents, is part of the grove’s history.
 Look for dogwoods blooming here in the spring.

-The Tioga Road, which provides the only access by car to these hikes, usually opens around late May or early June, depending on conditions.
-Once the road opens, trails can remain wet and/or snowy for a few to several weeks.
+Tioga Road, which provides the only access by car to these hikes, usually opens around late May or early June, depending on conditions.
+Even after the road opens, trails can remain wet and/or snowy for some time.
 The Tioga Road usually closes sometime in November.